 Measurements: 31 1/4 wide x 32″ tall x 72 1/2″ long

 Made by Artist-in-Residence Steve Wolf-Camplin, this one-of-a-kind mirror makes a simple yet stunning statement with its wide frame, made of old-growth walnut.

 Measurements: 13 1/4″ wide x 16 1/2″ tall x 2″ deep

 Reclaimed Door Shelves: $125 each

 These handcrafted pieces are 100% reclaimed!
 Our wonderfully talented Legacy volunteers selected sloped brackets and topped them with aged wooden shelves, attaching them to beautifully weathered antique doors.
 Leaned against or attached to a wall, each door serves as one-of-a-kind display shelf, adding character and charm to any room!
-The peach tone (#0274 – right) is warm and inviting, and the cream door (#0275 – left) on the left is a classic!
+The peach tone (#0274 – left) is warm and inviting, and the cream door (#0275 – right) on the left is a classic!

 Measurements for Cream Door (right): 26″ wide x 76″ tall, with a 5 1/2″ deep shelf

 Once the fall board of an 1800s Wing & Son piano, this gorgeously carved wooden piece would look incredible above a door, as a headboard or even upcycled into a musically-inspired mantle!

 Measurements: 55″ wide x 19″ tall x 2″ deep